Should You Self-Perform Your Rigging and Machinery Moving?

 I can technically replace the brakes on my truck.
 I might also be able to replace a 10,000lb CNC machine at the shop.
 Before choosing the DIY method for these tasks, it’s critical to stop and think through some key considerations.
 While it usually costs more to take my truck to the shop or source rigging help to replace my CNC machine, the benefits can be tremendous.
 This is especially true when uncertainty exists with the weight of the object, timeframe, type of equipment needed, liability, etc.

 So, should you DIY the rigging and heavy lifting?
 The answer is…it depends.
 The DIY method might be right for you, or you may need some assistance.
-If you need help thinking through these variables, I’d be glad to discuss.
-Feel free to reach out to me at firstname.lastname@example.org.
+If you need help thinking through these variables, we’d be glad to discuss.
+Feel free to reach out to us at firstname.lastname@example.org.

 ProLift Rigging is a solution based, full-service rigging and transport organization.
 With our rigging capabilities and industry experts, we serve a wide variety of industries across the country.
 We specialize in machinery moving, industrial maintenance, transportation, storage, and much more.
 We partner with our customers to ensure their success through our proactive, proficient, and professional approach.